kubeslice/worker-operator/README.md

 * Docker is installed and running on your local machine.
 * A running [`kind`](https://kind.sigs.k8s.io/).
 * [`kubectl`](https://kubernetes.io/docs/tasks/tools/) is installed and configured.
-* * You have prepared the environment for the installation of [`kubeslice-controller`](https://github.com/kubeslice/kubeslice-controller) on the controller cluster and [`worker-operator`](https://github.com/kubeslice/worker-operator) on the worker cluster.
+* You have prepared the environment to install [`kubeslice-controller`](https://github.com/kubeslice/kubeslice-controller) on the controller cluster and [`worker-operator`](https://github.com/kubeslice/worker-operator) on the worker cluster.
 For more information, see [Prerequisites](https://kubeslice.io/documentation/open-source/0.5.0/getting-started-with-cloud-clusters/prerequisites/).

 ### Local Build and Update